svibhav03/Assembly_Line_Monitoring/README.md

 	 [[MultiDeviceIteratorGetNextFromShard]]
 	 [[RemoteCall]] [Op:IteratorGetNext] name:
 ```
-After looking for solutions online, it appears that
+After looking for solutions online, it appears that the error might be due to the coordinates of the bounding box for the annotations of some images.
+The types of errors in this could be:
+	a.
+Negative values
+	b.
+Value out of bounds (more than the height/width)
+	c. xmin > xmax or ymin > ymax